Reece Papuni

 Reece Papuni (born 2 October 1987) is a New Zealand professional boxer.
 As an amateur, he reached the quarterfinals of the 2010 Commonwealth Games.

 Papuni is a former New Zealand national Light Heavyweight champion when he defeated Sam Rapira for the title in October 2014.
-Papuni is trained by well known and highly accomplished boxing trainer, Phil Shatford.
+Papuni is a professional athlete and a trained boxing trainer, Phil Shatford.

 Amateur career

 During his amateur career, Papuni got to fight on a David Tua undercard as an amateur when Papuni took on Tyson Sykes on the Tua vs Barrett II fight card.
 Papuni was considered very hopeful to go to the 2012 olympics.

 Professional boxing career

 Early professional career

 In 2013, Papuni took on Scott Taliauli at the Wilding Park.
 Papuni won the fight by third round stoppage.
 In April 2014, Papuni took on MMA fighter Eddie Lenart.
 Papuni stated he did not know his opponent.
 Papuni won the fight by sixth round stoppage.